 So, what do these types have in common?
 The most obvious thing is that they are generic types with exactly one type parameter.
 Moreover, these types are embarrassingly generic.
 With the exception of

 Nullable<T>, all of these type work equally well with any T whatsoever; they are totally “agnostic” as to the semantics of their underlying type.
 And even

-Nullable<T> could have been implemented to work on any type, and reference types would then be non-nullable by default.
+Nullable<T> could have been implemented to work on any type.
 We could have a type system where

 So is a monad simply an embarrassingly generic type of one parameter that conceptually “adds power” to its underlying type?
 Not quite; there are a couple more things we need in order to have an implementation of the “monad pattern”.
 Next time on FAIC we’ll try to perform some operations on these five types and see if we can suss out any other commonality.